NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 [![GDC Pre-Release Data Portal Main Page](images/AWG_Admin_New_Group.png)](images/AWG_Admin_New_Group.png "Click to see the full image.")

-## API
+## AWG API

 API functionality is similar to what is available for the main GDC Data Portal.
 You can read more about the GDC API in general in the [API User Guide](/API/Users_Guide/Getting_Started/).
-Important differences for the AWG API include the following:
+Important differences for the Analysis Working Group (AWG) API include the following:

 *  The base URL is different.
 Instead use https://api.awg.gdc.cancer.gov/
 *  An authorization token must always be passed with every query rather than just for downloading controlled access data.